 The Edgewater Hotel in downtown Madison invites people to come and skate at the Grand Plaza during the winter months.
-Not only is this rink meticulously maintained to have ideal conditions, you can also enjoy warmth when you need it by stepping in to the Icehouse, which is the rinkside pub and restaurant inside the hotel.
-There you can enjoy a mug of hot cocoa and a snack before you head back out onto the ice for more skating.
+Not only is this rink meticulously maintained to have ideal conditions, you can also enjoy some warmth when you need it by stepping into the Icehouse, which is the rinkside pub and restaurant inside the hotel.
+Enjoy a nice hot slice of pizza and your choice of local brew before you head back out onto the ice for more skating.

 Touring the State Capitol